The Kellogg-Schulich EMBA Program Design

 * Course offerings and schedule are subject to change.
-Students are responsible for their travel costs, including obtaining the necessary immigration/visa documentation to study in Canada (where applicable), to enter the United States to study and to travel to the country of destination for the Global Strategy Project trip, and for the Global Electives Modules in order to complete the program requirements of the Kellogg-Schulich Executive MBA Program.
+Students are responsible for their travel costs, including obtaining the necessary immigration/visa documentation to study in Canada (where applicable), to enter the United States to study and to travel to the country of destination for the Social Entrepreneurship and Innovation project, and for the Global Electives Modules in order to complete the program requirements of the Kellogg-Schulich Executive MBA Program.

 ** This is a non-residential module for the Kellogg-Schulich students.